rakimdevcraig/Speech-Assistant/readme.txt

+Nicky's suggestions:
+who is the president?
+how many continents
+largest mammal?
+how many teeth does the adult human have?
+As of 2020,how many rings does tom brady have? who is better mj or lbj? in 2010, to which city did lebron james take his talents? play clip of lbj saying miami who is the richest man in the world? how much wood would a woodchuck chuck if a woodchuck would chuck wood?

+voices available:
+        "name": "en-US_LisaV2Voice",
+        "name": "en-GB_KateV3Voice",
+        "name": "en-US_MichaelV3Voice",
+        "name": "en-US_LisaV3Voice",
+        "name": "en-US_AllisonV2Voice",
+        "name": "en-US_LisaVoice",
+        "name": "en-US_AllisonVoice", DEFAULT
+        "name": "es-ES_LauraV3Voice",
+        "name": "es-US_SofiaV3Voice",
+        "name": "en-US_AllisonV3Voice",
+        "name": "en-US_MichaelVoice",
+        "name": "en-US_MichaelV2Voice",

 control flow: making sure I don't call readrecording function until the audio is actually received line 50-54 before that I was using settimeout which isn't the best way, I was tripped up on that also I was tripped up on how to get the audio to transcribe before